ROCm/rocm-install-on-linux/docs/install/rocm-offline-installer.rst

       select the ROCm release version from the sub-menu.
    d.
 Configure the post-installation driver options, including **Blacklist
       amdgpu driver** and **Start amdgpu driver on install**.
+   e.
+If the driver offline install requires a different target Linux kernel version from the host system creating the installer,
+      set the advanced driver options using the **<ADVANCED>** sub-menu (Ubuntu only).

    .. note::